Goji-P2P/slate/source/includes/_isaadmin.md

     POST /investors/{investorId}/investment/{investmentId}/repayment

-Setting the `capitalAmount` to the amount of the sale and the `interestAmount` to zero (assuming there is no interest element to the sale).
+Setting the `capitalAmount` to the amount of the sale and the `interestAmount` and `premiumAmount` to zero (assuming there is no interest and premium elements to the sale).

 If a loan has been sold for more or less than the capital outstanding amount (eg in an auction), then there is a specific endpoint that can be called: